yuce/nats_msg/README.md

 ## News

-* **Version 0.4.0** (*2016-03-23*):
+* **Version 0.4.1** (*2016-03-23*):
-    * This version is incompatible with previous versions of the library
+    * This version is incompatible with previous versions of the library.
-    * Decoding is lazy, in the sense that, only a single message is decoded whenever the decode is called
+    * Decoding is lazy, in the sense that, only a single message is decoded whenever the decode is called.
+You can use `nats_msg:decode_all/1` to simulate the old behaviour.
-    * HUGE performance improvements (2x - 100x)
+    * HUGE performance improvements (2x - 100x).
-    * The parser is much more stricter now
+    * The parser is much more stricter now.
-    * Encoding functions return iodata instead of binary
+    * Encoding functions return iodata instead of binary.
-    * You can use iodata anywhere a binary is expected
+    * You can use iodata anywhere a binary is expected.

 ## Install